callumcurtis/firehose/docs/research.md

 - Enrichers consume from Kafka, join the data with additional data from GraphQL/gRPC calls to other services, and then place the enriched data onto another Kafka topic (R.11)
 - Enrichers are created using Flink, RocksDB, and ksqlDB (R.11)
+    - ksqlDB is more accessible than Flink but is closed source (R.2)
 - To avoid misordering events, producers send only the primary ID of the resource that changed.
 During the enrichment process, the source service is queried to get the up-to-date payload (delayed materialization) (R.11).